avast/retdec-idaplugin/README.md

 * CMake (version >= 3.6)
 * IDA SDK (version == 6.6)
 * IDA plugin libraries
+  * You can try to use prebuilt packages from [this repository](https://github.com/avast-tl/retdec-idaplugin-support).
-  * You can build your own IDA plugin libraries with `scripts/download-and-build-libs.sh`.
+  * Or you can build your own IDA plugin libraries with `scripts/download-and-build-libs.sh`.
 This requires the Linux bash shell.
 On Windows, you need to install and configure an environment like MSYS2.
 You can follow RetDec's Windows environment setup [guide](https://github.com/avast-tl/retdec/wiki/Windows-Environment) to help you get everything you need.
+  * Or you can build IDA plugin libraries on your own.

 ### Process